Mgmt Configuration Language: Functions

 Function expressions and statements in the Mgmt Configuration Language

 It’s been a little while since I introduced the Mgmt Configuration Language.
-I original wrote this article in 2019, and as I was working on it alongside the code for functions, when I realized that lambdas didn’t work properly.
+I originally wrote this article in 2019, and as I was working on it alongside the code for functions, when I realized that lambdas didn’t work properly.
 It took some time to finally solve that properly.
 Since then I’ve been working to get mgmt production ready.
 It’s properly useful for production now, and so it’s time for me to catch up on my documentation.
 I’ve revived and updated this article, let’s go…

 Intro: